 The California Secretary of State may appoint an employee of a California state, city or county public agency, or public school district to serve as a notary public for and on behalf of that public entity.
 These notary public employees only may perform notarial acts for and on behalf of their public entity employer.
 These notary public employees are not authorized to perform notarial acts on their own time.
 These notary public employees must maintain personal control of their journal.
 The public entity employer may pay the costs of the notary public's bond and supplies and any fees collected by the notary public employee must be remitted or turned over to their public entity employer.
 (California Government Code section 8202.5.)
-If the notary public is terminated or resigns, the termination or resignation is treated as a resignation of the notary public's commission as well.
-On termination or resignation from employment with the public entity: (1) the employee must immediately send written notice of resignation to the California Secretary of State; (2) all notarial records must be delivered to the county clerk within 30 days; and (3) the notary public's seal must be defaced or destroyed.
+If the notary public is terminated or resigns, the termination or resignation is treated as a resignation of the notary public entity: (1) the employee must immediately send written notice of resignation to the California Secretary of State; (2) all notarial records must be delivered to the county clerk within 30 days; and (3) the notary public's seal must be defaced or destroyed.
 (California Government Code section 8209.)